Arjunsinghthakur/SOEN-6011/skills/software-quality-assurance.md

 **Manufacturing -** Quality control samples at a Car manufacturer indicate dropping engine quality in every batch produced over the past 3 weeks.Quality assurance investigates and finds that a supplier has changed the materials in a part.
 They push the supplier to fix the problem.

-Atlas Copco Industrial Tools & Solutions QA process: https://www.youtube.com/watch?v=3GU9KJ4y2w8
+Atlas Copco Industrial Tools & Solutions QA process:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/3GU9KJ4y2w8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Role of Academia or Industry in Cultivating the Skill